gnulug/zilch/README.md

 - Works on any Linux distro, MacOS, Windows with WSL2, or others.
 - Does not need root
 - Has many more packages and is more up-to-date than other package repositories according to [Repology].
-- Can roll back or forewards any package transaction
+- Can roll back or forward any package transaction

 Features of Nix that a developer would like: